atlasphp/Atlas.Query/docs/binding.md

 These too will automatically recognize strings, nulls, integers, and floats, and set the approporate PDO parameter type.
-If you want to explicitly bind the value as some other type, pass an option third parameter to `bindValue()`:
+If you want to explicitly bind the value as some other type, pass an optional third parameter to `bindValue()`:

 ```php
 $select